 Most roofers charge by the square foot, with a number that encompasses both materials and labor.
 Most roofers can give you a ballpark estimate of the project cost based on your home’s square footage.
 That makes comparison shopping for roofers fairly easy.

 We’re the first to admit, roofing materials aren’t cheap.
 Especially if you have a large or complex roof, but professional installation is what boosts the expense.

 Labour often accounts for 40% to 50% of the cost, largely because a lack of skilled roofers has driven up rates.
 The more complicated a roof, the more labour it takes and the higher the costs.

 Height and Pitch of Your Roof

 Another determining factor is that the higher your roof and the steeper the pitch, the more expensive your roof installation will be.
 With a steeper and taller roof, the installation is both more difficult and more dangerous.
 And it may take longer and cost more.

 Some roofers will quote you a general price based on the size of your home.
 But will not guarantee that price until they see the height and pitch of your roof.
 Whether you have any hard-to-reach spots.

 The pitch of the roof will also affect the cost; the higher the pitch of the roof, the higher the cost.
 Contractors must add harnesses or other special equipment to the quote.
 Gable roofs are the easiest, since they have the smallest slant.
 You’ll need to determine the type of roofing that will be used.

-In total, a new roof could cost between $8,000 and $20,000.
-You can calculate the size of your roof by taking the square foot of your roof and adding half making it easy to compare quotes.
+In total, a new roof could cost between $15,000 and $40,000.
+It’s a wide range, I know and probably doesn’t help much in budgeting.
+However, you can calculate the size of your roof by taking the square foot of your roof.
+And adding half making it easy to compare quotes.

 If you have any questions or need an estimate on your roof call the experts.
 At Cambie Roofing, we have been in business for over half a century – so we feel confident in saying we are your best roofing choice.